lucaspetter/timer/README.md

 ## Requirements

-Timer works on Mac OS X 10.5 Leopard through macOS 10.12 Sierra.
+Timer works on Mac OS X 10.5 Leopard through macOS 10.14 Mojave.

 OS X 10.8 Mountain Lion or later is required for notification messages to be displayed.